New Graduate Funding Policies

 • Compensation: All GSLs receive a monthly salary.
 GSLs may receive an additional monthly stipend and/or tuition coverage at the department’s discretion.

-*Students who will only be designated as graders should be hired through the Student Employment Office as student employees (W1).
+*Students who will only be designated as graders should be hired as GAAs or through the Student Employment Office as student employees (W1).

 Research-related Assistantship and Fellowship Roles